animesh713331/dictionary_app/readme.md

 - Retrieve antonyms if available
 - Link to more information from the dictionary source
 - Responsive design for mobile compatibility
+- Updated with pronunciation feature which plays pronunciation audio when button is clicked

 ## Technologies Used
 - HTML